hellosign/hellosign-dotnet-sdk/docs/SignatureRequestApi.md

 <a name="signaturerequestfiles"></a>
 # **SignatureRequestFiles**
-> FileResponse SignatureRequestFiles (string signatureRequestId, string? fileType = null, bool? getUrl = null, bool? getDataUri = null)
+> System.IO.Stream SignatureRequestFiles (string signatureRequestId, string? fileType = null)

-Download File
+Download Files

 Obtain a copy of the current documents specified by the `signature_request_id` parameter.
 Returns a PDF or ZIP file.
 If the files are currently being prepared, a status code of `409` will be returned instead.